Some questions of equivariant movability: Movability and equivariant movability

 for every $[x,t] \in \Sigma B, \quad -1 \leqslant t \leqslant 1$.
 It induces an action on $\Sigma P$.

-\begin{proposition} The space $\Sigma P$ has trivial shape but not $Z_2$-movable. \end{proposition} \begin{proof} The triviality of shape of space $\Sigma P$ is proved by method of Mardesic \cite{m71}.
-Let's prove that the space $\Sigma P$ is not $Z_2$-movable.
+\begin{proposition} The space $\Sigma P$ has trivial shape, but it is not $Z_2$-movable. \end{proposition} \begin{proof} The triviality of shape of the space $\Sigma P$ is proved by the method of Marde\v{s}i\'{c} \cite{m71}.
+Let us prove that the space $\Sigma P$ is not $Z_2$-movable.
 Consider the set $\Sigma P[Z_2]$ of all fixed-points of $Z_2$-space $\Sigma P$.
 It is obvious that $\Sigma P[Z_2]=P$.
-Hence, by theorem 3 it is sufficient to prove the following proposition. \end{proof}
+Hence, by Theorem 3, it is sufficient to prove the following proposition. \end{proof}

-\begin{proposition} The space $P$ is not movable. \end{proposition} \begin{proof} Since the movability of inverse system is unchanged during the functorial transitions, it is sufficient to prove the non-movabilities of inverse sequence of groups
+\begin{proposition} The space $P$ is not movable. \end{proposition} \begin{proof} Since the movability of an inverse system remains unchanged under the action of a functor, it is sufficient to prove non-movability of the inverse sequence of groups